namhyung/uftrace/doc/uftrace-live.md

 \--kernel-depth=*DEPTH*
 :   Set kernel max function depth separately.
 Note that this option is meaningful only when used with -K,\--kernel-full option.

+\--kernel-buffer=*SIZE*
+:   Set kernel tracing buffer size.
+The default value (in the kernel) is 1408k.

 FILTERS
 =======